sbstjn/node-blog/markdown/3145-where-to-put-your-files-less-jade-css-images.md

 **Markdown Articles** in `markdown/`

-Apart from these three locations feel free to store your files whereever you want.
+Feel free to store your files whereever you want.
 Keep in mind all files below `public/` are public :)